Ophthalmic viscosurgical device: History

 Meyer and Palmer isolated hyaluronic acid from the vitreous cortex in 1934.
-Also in 1934, Endre Balazs extracted and purified hyaluronic acid from rooster combs and umbilical cord.
+Also in 1934, Endre A. Balazs extracted and purified hyaluronic acid from rooster combs and umbilical cord.

-In 1958, Balazs suggested the possibility of using hyaluronic acid as a sustitute for the vitreous substitute during surgery for retinal detachment, and in 1972 made the first injection of hyaluronic acid into the vitreous chamber.
+In 1958, Balazs suggested the possibility of using hyaluronic acid as a substitute for the vitreous substitute during surgery for retinal detachment, and in 1972 made the first injection of hyaluronic acid into the vitreous chamber.

 Ophthalmic viscosurgical devices were introduced in 1972.
 Various alternative formulations with varied physical characteristics have been developed since then.

 Balazs developed the procedure of viscosurgery, coined the term, and patented high molecular weight viscoelastic material using purified hyaluronic acid to be used for implantation of IOLs.

 In 1976 an application for the use of the OVD Healon was made with the FDA, and the next year applications were made for its use in surgery for cataracts, IOL implantation, glaucoma, and corneal transplants.
 In 1979, 510k permission was granted to market Healon, and FDA approval in January 1983.
 Since then OVDs have become essential tools in ophthalmic surgery.

 Polyacrylamide is a synthetic compound that was used for a while but withdrawn from the market in 1991, after its use was found to be associated with elevated intraocular pressure.